The Hustler: Reception

-The Hustler had its world premiere in Washington, D.C. on September 25, 1961.
+The Hustler had its world premiere in Washington, D.C., on September 25, 1961.
 Prior to the premiere, Richard Burton hosted a midnight screening of the film for the casts of the season's Broadway shows, which generated a great deal of positive word of mouth.
-Initially reluctant to publicize the film, 20th Century Fox responded by stepping up its promotional activities.
-Box office was healthy.
+Initially reluctant to publicize the film, 20th Century-Fox responded by stepping up its promotional activities.
+Box office was healthy, with estimated eventual U.S. - Canada rentals of $3,000,000, according to Variety magazine.

-On review aggregator Rotten Tomatoes, the film has an approval rating of 94% based on 49 reviews, with an average rating of 8.5/10.
-The website's critical consensus reads, "Paul Newman and Jackie Gleason give iconic performances in this dark, morally complex tale of redemption."
-Metacritic assigned the film a weighted average score of 90 out of 100, based on 18 critics, indicating "universal acclaim."
+On review aggregator Rotten Tomatoes, the film has an approval rating of 94% based on 50 reviews, with an average rating of 8.6/10.
+The website's critical consensus reads: "Paul Newman and Jackie Gleason give iconic performances in this dark, morally complex tale of redemption."
+Metacritic assigned the film a weighted average score of 90 out of 100, based on 18 critics, indicating "universal acclaim".